 Purina Brand History

-Purina are currently owned by Nestle and they are a huge global company headquartered in St Louis, Missouri, and they produce multiple lines of pet food products, not just these two that we are comparing.
+Purina is currently owned by Nestle and they are a huge global company headquartered in St Louis, Missouri.
+They produce multiple lines of pet food products, not just these two that we are comparing.
 The sprawling campus has 16 buildings over 50 acres which includes a dedicated four-story research facility.